RankMerging: A supervised learning-to-rank framework to predict links in large social network: Unsupervised rankings

 \subsection{Ranking metrics}

 In this work, we focus on structural features that assign to each pair of nodes a score based on topological information, then pairs are ranked according to this score.
-A large number of metrics have been used in the past, see for example~\cite{zhou2009predicting,lu2011link}.
-The goal of this paper is not to propose elaborate classifiers, but to present a method that takes advantage of how complementary they are.
-We have therefore chosen classic metrics and generalized them to the case of weighted networks -- other generalizations exist in the literature, e.g.~\cite{murata2007link}.
+Note that the metrics used may produce ties, in such case the relative order of tied items is decided randomly.
+There is a large number of available metrics, which are designed to be correlated to the probability of existence of a link, see for example~\cite{zhou2009predicting,lu2011link,al2011survey}.
+Moreover, we consider graphs which links may be weighted -- for example, weights may correspond to the number of interactions between two nodes.
+When available, we draw benefit from the weight information to refine the prediction.
+Nevertheless, the goal of this paper is neither to propose elaborate classifiers nor to delve deeply into the feature selection process, but to present a method that takes advantage of how complementary they are.
+We have, therefore, chosen classic metrics and generalized them to the case of weighted networks -- other generalizations exist in the literature, e.g.~\cite{murata2007link}.